 Humira is an injectable biologic medication for treating moderate to severe plaque psoriasis.
 Humira contains the active ingredient adalimumab, which works by targeting and blocking a certain protein involved in the inflammatory response of the immune system.
 This reduces overall inflammation and psoriasis symptoms5.

 Some common side effects for Humira include upper respiratory infections, headache, rash, and irritation around injection site6.
 Serious side effects linked to Humira include allergic reaction, nervous system problems, blood problems, heart failure, or worsening psoriasis.
-Those with certain medical conditions and/or taking any other medications may not able to take Humira.
+Individuals with certain medical conditions and/or individuals who are taking certain medications may not be able to take Humira.

 Read more information about Humira.